Nikolaj Ehlers: Winnipeg Jets (2015–2025)

 Following the conclusion of his junior career, Ehlers spent the summer bulking up and joined the Jets' training camp 15 pounds heavier.
 Although this was recommended by the Jets' coaching staff, Ehlers stated that he was not used to skating at such a heavy weight and was still adjusting.
 At the age of 19, he was the youngest player on the Jets' opening night roster against the Boston Bruins.
 He subsequently made his NHL debut on 8 October 2015 as the team's second line winger alongside Mark Scheifele and Mathieu Perreault.
 Although he did not record a point, the Jets beat the Bruins 6–2.
 In his first four games with the Jets, Ehlers tallied three points including his first career NHL goal against the New York Rangers on 13 October.
 From there however, Ehlers struggled to maintain consistency in his scoring.
-Along with experiencing a 15-game goalless drought, Ehler tallied only five points in a 30-game stretch from 4 November to 10 January.
+Along with experiencing a 15-game goalless drought, Ehlers tallied only five points in a 30-game stretch from 4 November to 10 January.
 His game became more consistent throughout January and he recorded his first career NHL hat-trick on 26 January 2016 against the Arizona Coyotes.
 He became the second teenager in Jets/Atlanta Thrashers history to record a three-goal game.
 By 4 March, Ehlers had accumulated 13 goals and 31 points through 63 games before suffering an eye injury during an overtime loss against the New York Islanders.
 He missed numerous weeks to recover before returning to the Jets' lineup on 24 March to help them beat the Los Angeles Kings 4–1.
 Despite missing time to recover, Ehlers was one of eight players on the roster that played over 10 games and finished over 50 per cent in shot attempts.
 He finished his rookie season with 15 goals and 23 assists for 38 points.
 Part of his success came from playing on a line with Scheifele and Blake Wheeler, as the trio combined for 61 points over 26 games.